Sangeetha-007/ai201-project2-fitfindr-starter/planning.md

      "I'll give Claude my Tool 1 spec (inputs, return value, failure mode) and ask it to implement search_listings() using load_listings() from the data loader — then test it against 3 queries before trusting it" is a plan. -->

+I'll give Claude my Tool 1, 2 and 3 spec (inputs, return value, failure mode) and ask it to implement search_listings() using load_listings() from the data loader — then test it against 3 queries before trusting it.
+I will also ask it to implement suggest_outfit() and create_fit_card().
+I will modify the spec based on testing.

 **Milestone 3 — Individual tool implementations:**